Best Small Towns in Florida Under 10,000 Residents

 - Fort Myers Beach – One of the top tourist destinations in Florida before Hurricane Ian.
 The population today is very small as the island rebuilds.
 (Pop.
 5582)

 - St. George Island – This tranquil panhandle island is 4 miles offshore and accessed by a bridge or boat.
 Near Apalachicola and Eastpoint Florida, both known as excellent fishing towns.
 The beach at St. George Island is considered one of the top 5 in Florida.
+One of our top 3 small towns in Florida for beaches.
 (Pop.
 1006)

 - Port St. Joe – The panhandle is blessed with charming small towns in Florida.
 This one has a deepwater bay that was historically significant as a port to weather the storms in the Gulf of Mexico.
 (Pop.
 3357)